nlcpy.logspace

 - startarray_like

-is the starting value of the sequence.- stoparray_like
+- base ** startis the starting value of the sequence.

-values are spaced over the interval in log-space, of which all but the last (a sequence of length num) are returned.- numint, optional
+- base ** stopis the final value of the sequence, unless endpoint is False.
+In that case,- num + 1values are spaced over the interval in log-space, of which all but the last (a sequence of length num) are returned.

 - endpointbool, optional